slack-samples/deno-message-translator/README.md

 ### `/triggers`

-[Triggers](https://api.slack.com/future/triggers) determine when Workflows are executed.
+[Triggers](https://api.slack.com/future/triggers) determine when workflows are executed.
 A trigger file describes a scenario in which a workflow should be run, such as a user pressing a button or when a specific event occurs.